spencerkclark/faceted/README.md

 Description
 -----------

-This is a module that I use in practice to produce both single and multi-panel figures for presentations and manuscripts.
-The reason I have gone through the trouble to write something like this is that I am particular about a few things:

-- I want tight, but easy, control over the space in between the panels of my figures in real space (not relative space).
-- I want tight control over the aspect ratio of the panels of my figure (e.g. when plotting maps), but still work within a strict dimensional constraint over the entire figure (e.g. I want to make a figure to fit in a column of a manuscript).
-- I want to make sure that the colorbars in all of my figures have the same thickness throughout my presentations or manuscripts.
+The purpose of this module is to make it easy to produce single-or-multi-panel figures in `matplotlib` with strict dimensional constraints.
+For example, perhaps you would like to make a figure that fits exactly within a column of a manuscript *without any scaling*, and you would like the panels to be as large as possible, but retain a fixed aspect ratio (height divided by width).
+Maybe some (or all) of your panels require an accompanying colorbar.
+With out of the box `matplotlib` tools this is actually somewhat tricky.

-Internally, this module uses the flexible [`matplotlib` `AxesGrid` toolkit](https://matplotlib.org/2.0.2/mpl_toolkits/axes_grid/users/overview.html#axes-grid1), which enables making panel plots with precise spacing in physical (rather than relative) space.
+Internally, this module uses the flexible [`matplotlib` `AxesGrid` toolkit](https://matplotlib.org/2.0.2/mpl_toolkits/axes_grid/users/overview.html#axes-grid1), with some additional logic to enable making these kinds of dimensionally-constrained panel plots with precise padding and colorbar size(s).

 Another project with a similar motivation is [panel-plots]( https://github.com/ajdawson/panel-plots); however it does not have support